whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

+- [] Single unbroken chat messages with no whitespace longer than a line are missing the single space gap after the username.

 🌟 Projects in Progress (PIP) 🌟
   - [🟨] Add a "handles" directory to scroll through all active handles.
   - [*] Should you be able to chat after logging out via the